-The opinions and proposals of the Nominations and Compensation Committee will be written in a report, one copy of which will be addressed to all the members of the Nominations and Compensation Committee and, if necessary, to the directors of the Company.
+The opinions and proposals of the Nominations and Compensation Committee will be included in a written report.
+One copy of the report will be sent to all members of the Nominations and Compensation Committee and another, if required, will be sent to the directors of the Company.